Pyotr Shabelsky-Bork: Attempted assassination of Pavel Milyukov

-On 28 March 1922, Shabelsky-Bork and Taboritsky were the two assassins responsible for the death of Vladimir Dmitrievich Nabokov during a failed assassination.
+Shabelsky-Bork and Sergey Taboritsky were the two assassins responsible for the death of Vladimir Dmitrievich Nabokov during a failed assassination on 28 March 1922.
 The intended target, Pavel Milyukov, was a leading member of the Constitutional Democratic Party (commonly known as the Kadets), a Russian liberal centrist political party known for their strong support for full citizenship for all of Russia's minorities and Jewish emancipation.
 The party had been forced to leave the country after Bolshevik victory in the Russian Civil War, and was holding a political conference in absentia in Berlin.
-Nabokov attempted to stop the assassination, but was shot twice by Taboritsky and died instantly.
-For the crime, Shabelsky-Bork and Taboritsky received a sentence of 14 years imprisonment by German authorities, but were released shortly after commencing their sentence due to an amnesty.
+Nabokov attempted to stop the assassination, but was shot once by Taboritsky and died instantly.